Class Formats Explained

 The bookstore is committed to providing textbook buyback service at the earliest opportunity.
 Because that process is limited to cash only, it can only provide that service when the store is open.
 The buyback program will be available as soon as normal operations resume.
 Returns for outstanding books will be accepted without late penalties at that time.

-You can return your book rentals by shipping them back to the Barnes & Noble Bookstore through UPS.
+You can return your book rentals by shipping them back to the bookstore through UPS.
 Follow the link below for a UPS return shipping label.

 Wireless Access at Valencia Campus